 Restructuring Medicaid would not eliminate or reduce medical need or the cost of care; rather, it would shift billions of dollars of healthcare costs onto the shoulders of states and consumers.
-To cope with substantial federal funding cuts, Graham-Cassidy, like its predecessor bills, offers "tools" for states to contain costs, such as work requirements, which research suggests only adds savings by creating barriers to enrollment and retention of coverage.10 Similarly, states would have the option to limit enrollment for some populations, cut prescription drug coverage, and institute much more frequent eligibility redeterminations.
+To cope with substantial federal funding cuts, Graham-Cassidy, like its predecessor bills, offers "tools" for states to contain costs, such as work requirements, which research suggests only adds savings by creating barriers to enrollment and retention of coverage.
+10Similarly, states would have the option to limit enrollment for some populations, cut prescription drug coverage, and institute much more frequent eligibility redeterminations.
 These so-called tools may indeed bring down the costs to states, but would do so by dropping deserving enrollees from the program and limiting access to healthcare for those still enrolled.
+In fact, a growing, bipartisan cadre of Governors has urged that you not consider this amendment, but instead renew efforts for an open, bipartisan process for stabilizing the insurance markets.